harry1576/Pic-2-LED/README.md

 ## Video
 Here is an implementation of the software on a smart bin with a relatively small 10x10 LED grid.
-You can see it displaying a heart aswell as a pattern. //
+You can see it displaying a heart aswell as a pattern. <br>
 ![example](images/video.gif)